smokingpun/smokingpun.github.io/_drafts/startup-content-audit.md

 With more traffic could it perform better and form an important part of your sales funnel?

-So I like to measure basic quantitative metrics to give me a rough idea of the effectiveness of your content.
+So I like to measure basic quantitative metrics to give me an idea of the effectiveness of your content.

 For your website, marketing, SEO content and support documents this might include: